bitmonk/weatherApp-React/weatherApp/Readme.md

 # Project Title

-A Simple Weather App that displays all the necessary weather information of a location.
+A Simple Weather App that displays all the necessary weather information of a given location.

 ## Description